Why Is Anything Conscious?: Back to Foundations

 \subsection{Natural Selection and Embodiment}

 We assume a naturally selected, embodied organism.
 Every aspect of the environment is a set of facts\footnote{Some may object, pointing out that this ignores composition.
 However, the application of a function is a fact regardless of whether it takes another function as input.}, hence the body of an organism that persists across multiple states must be a set of programs.
-We call this set a \textbf{vocabulary}, and it is formalised in definition 2 (see appendix \cite{bennett2024appendices}).
+We call this set a \textbf{vocabulary} (formally defined in the appendix \cite{bennett2025thesis} as well as the summary at the beginning of this chapter).

-Piccinini \cite{piccinini2015,piccinini2021} divides computation into abstract and concrete sorts.
-Abstract computations mean or represent whatever we say they do.
-In contrast concrete \textbf{computations} are the actions of physical systems.
-The declarative programs we describe are \textbf{concrete}.
-Each captures a single point of difference between physical states.
-As such no two organisms have the same vocabulary because that would mean they are the same body.